couchbaselabs/CouchCocoa/README.md

 (You only need to do this if you checked out the CouchCocoa source code and want to build it yourself.
 If you downloaded a precompiled framework, just go onto the next section.)

-1. Select which branch you want.
-If you're working with TouchDB, you'll want the `touchdb` branch.
-Otherwise use `master`.
-Use `git checkout' to check out the appropriate branch.
-2. Open CouchCocoa.xcodeproj
+1. Open CouchCocoa.xcodeproj
-3. Select "Mac Framework" or "iOS Framework" from the scheme pop-up in the toolbar
+2. Select "Mac Framework" or "iOS Framework" from the scheme pop-up in the toolbar
-4. Product > Build
+3. Product > Build

 If you want to run the unit tests, first make sure a CouchDB server is running on localhost, then choose Product > Test.